Innsbruck: Early history

 Afterwards, until 1814 Innsbruck was part of Bavaria.
 The Vienna Congress restored the Austrian rule over the city.
 Innsbruck played a part during the revolution of 1848 in Austria.
 In May of that year, riots in Vienna made Emperor Ferdinand to move the seat of government temporarily to the city.
 It remained part of the Austrian monarchy (Austria side after the compromise of 1867) as one of the 4 autonomous towns in Tyrol, the centre of the identically named district, one of the 21 Bezirkshauptmannschaften.

 During World War I, the only recorded action taking place in Innsbruck was near the end of the war.
 On 20 February 1918, Allied planes flying out of Italy raided Innsbruck, causing casualties among the Austrian troops there.
 No damage to the town is recorded.
-In November 1918 Innsbruck and all Tyrol were occupied by the 20 to 22 thousand soldiers of the III Corps of the First Italian Army.
+In November 1918, Innsbruck and all Tyrol were occupied by the 20 to 22 thousand soldiers of the III Corps of the First Italian Army.

 In 1929, the first official Austrian Chess Championship was held in Innsbruck.

 Annexation and World War II

 Some residents of Innsbruck welcomed the German troops after the Anschluss on 13 March 1938.

-In 1938 Austria was annexed by Nazi Germany in the Anschluss.
+In 1938, Austria was annexed by Nazi Germany in the Anschluss.
 During World War II, Innsbruck was the location of two subcamps of the Dachau concentration camp, including a special camp for prominent people from 16 countries and their families, who were held as hostages, including former Prime Minister of France Léon Blum, former regent of Hungary Miklós Horthy, former Chancellor of Austria Kurt Schuschnigg, Italian general Giuseppe Garibaldi II and a nephew of Winston Churchill.
 Between 1943 and April 1945, Innsbruck experienced twenty-two air raids and suffered heavy damage.

 Euroregion Tyrol-South Tyrol-Trentino

-In 1996, the European Union approved further cultural and economic integration between the Austrian province of Tyrol and the Italian autonomous provinces of South Tyrol and Trentino by recognizing the creation of the Euroregion Tyrol-South Tyrol-Trentino.
+In 1996, the European Union approved further cultural and economic integration between the Austrian province of Tyrol and the Italian autonomous provinces of South Tyrol and Trentino by recognising the creation of the Euroregion Tyrol-South Tyrol-Trentino.